Prevter/PulseByte/README.md

 ## Commands
 ### Admin
+- `experience` - Toggle XP system for this server.
 - `language <language code>` - Change bot language for this server.
 - `prefix <prefix>` - Change bot prefix for this server.